flbdx/utf_conv/README.md

 - `output_size` : store the malloc-allocated memory for `*output`.
 	If `*output` is `NULL` and `*output_size` is 0, then the function will allocate a new buffer with `malloc`.
 	If the allocated size is too small, `*output` is reallocated (`realloc`) and `*output_size` is updated.
+- `cpOutput` : store a unique codepoint read from the stream.
 - `consumed` : store the number of bytes read from input.
 If *consumed == input_len, there was no error
 - `written` : store the number of elements (type of `output` or `iOutput`) written into the output parameter
 - `length`: store the number of unicode characters read from the input stream